zhengying-liu/info232/TP1/README.md

     Above command lines create a directory `projects/` in your home directory (`~`) and make a local copy (by `git clone`) using the URL you just copied.
 Now you should have a directory at `~/projects/info232` with all materials we need for this TP.

-    For more info on *Cloning a repository*, check [this guide page](https://help.github.com/articles/cloning-a-repository/).
+    For more information on *Cloning a repository*, check [this guide page](https://help.github.com/articles/cloning-a-repository/).
 From next TP, we will need to sync with the original repo, i.e. `zhengying-liu/info232`, and you can check [this guide](https://help.github.com/articles/fork-a-repo/#step-3-configure-git-to-sync-your-fork-with-the-original-spoon-knife-repository) in advance.

 ## Step 2: Setup Docker and Launch Jupyter Notebook
 *(This step is the **main part** of this TP)*